ducquoc/jutil-dq/jutil/README.md

 JUtil dq
 ==========

+### Rationale

 Some utilities written in Java language.

-### Rationale

-This can be considered Java code snippet store of mine (kind of playground).

-Just let it be ;-)
+And some experiments with them.

 ### Building from Source

-  $ cd jutil

   $ mvn clean install